jjvanzon/JJs-Music-Production-2020-2024/README.md

 ### Rules

-'Rules' pimping Tracker songs from the 90's:
+For pimping tracker songs from the 90's:

 - No new material.
 - Reuse and transform existing musical information.
 - Use former sample library.

-That way I respect what it was,
+This respects what it was,
-will limit how far I go,
+limits how far to go,
-and can be pragmatic finishing things up.
+and pragmatically finishes things up.

 ### Lessons Learned

 Basics:

 - Originality is overrated
-- Repetition is fine
+- Repetition is OK
 - The perfect pattern doesn't exist

 Progression / variation: